SJ0769/Obsidian-Notes-SJ/content/Type Theory/Type Theory.md

 	i.e., special cases
 	$Sum(0, b) \to 0+b=b$
 	$Sum(\uparrow a', b)\to \uparrow a'+b = \uparrow(a'+b)=\uparrow Sum(a',b)$
+There is a curried form of the function defined as $Sum: Nat \to (Nat\to Nat)$

+**Equality Types**
+The identity function takes two elements $a, b$ of the type $'Nat'$ and returns type $a=b$ Thus, there is a type for every possible equality proposition.
+Although not all of these types are valid.
+	i.e., the type 1=2
+	This type contains no members and thus is unprovable (see below)

+## Curry-Howard Correspondence
+The Curry-Howard Correspondence (or alternatively, Curry-Howard isomorphism) is a relation between mathematical proofs and computer programs

 Types can be seen as logical propositions and members of these types are proofs of these propositions.
 	i.e., $a:A\iff$proposition
 	If a type has at least one element, then there is a proof of the logical proposition (there will be multiple ways to prove a proposition if the type contains more than one element).
 If a type has no elements then the proposition has no proof.

 |             Type             |       Logic        |
 | :--------------------------: | :----------------: |